 The total distance of this hike is 3 miles (4.8 km).
 It can be completed in a little over an hour, but we recommend spending 2-3 hours exploring Prato Piazza.
 Similar to many attractions in South Tyrol, the plateau offers more than natural beauty.

 You can also tame your thirst and hunger at one of two huts located along the trail.
-Furthermore, a multitude of trails fork off the main path, opening up opportunities to ascend to eagle’s nest viewpoints like Strudelkopf (Monte Specie).
-From such heights, you can spy a fresh perspective on the iconic faces of Tre Cime di Lavaredo.
+Furthermore, a multitude of trails fork off the main path, opening up opportunities to ascend to eagle’s nest viewpoints like Monte Specie.
+As we mentioned earlier, from it’s summit you can spy a fresh perspective on the iconic faces of Tre Cime di Lavaredo.
 Another offshoot carries you to the foot of the Croda Rossa where you can savor a hearty meal at the Stolla Alm.

 The Blood of a Dragon